ulsdevteam/Alma_Jobs/README.md

 FILES
 =====
 *almajob.ini*
 :  Contains the API keys needed for both environments plus the domain in which you will be running the API calls from.
+Copy from almajob.ini.sample and update as needed for your environment.

 *.cache.jobs.sandbox*
 :  Contains the cached list of Alma jobs for the Alma sandbox environment.